JmmonJeremy/Hello-World/README.md

 # Overview

 This is a basic Hello World program.
 I created this to demonstrate the use of Visual Studio Code, GitHub, and Python integrated together.
-I also wanted to show the extra pazaz that can be added to a simple program through libraries such as colorama and pygame.
+I also wanted to show the extra pizazz that can be added to a simple program through libraries such as colorama and pygame within a venv.

-You can watch a demo of my software here: [Software Demo Video](http://youtube.link.goes.here)
+You can watch a demo of my software here: [Software Demo Video](https://youtu.be/3P_2wxxeNUQ)

 # Development Environment